WalkerWalker/jiamin.io/_posts/2019-09-26-Fraternal_Twins.md

 Note that here we have a hidden assumption that the gender of fraternal twins are two independent and identical events, namely each baby is equally likely to be boy or girl.
 Our probability bases on this reasonable assumption.

 The answer from the lady rules out the first case.
-We don't anything more about the remaining cases -- they are still equally likely.
-Therefore both are girls, corresponding to the last case has probability 1/3.
+We don't know anything more about the remaining cases -- they are still equally likely.
+Therefore both being girls, corresponding to the last case, has probability 1/3.

 For the second question, the lady is asked to chose one of the babies and reveal the gender of that baby.
 If we take this choice into consideration, then there are eight cases with same likelihood.